Illinois Sports Betting Remote Registration Extended Again

 On July 26, when his original order expired, Pritzker decided not to extend executive order 2020-41.

 On Aug.
 21, Pritzker again allowed remote registration.
-That gave all five mobile sportsbooks a chance to sign up bettors before or during the NFL season.
+That allowed all five mobile sportsbooks to sign up bettors before or during the NFL season.

 And he again extended the order Friday.